Before you decide, here are a few things to consider.

 Are you paying extra to cover certain times, such as your bike?
 Most policies cover bikes as standard within the home.
 So, if you’re working from home more these days, you might not need extra cover.

-Tip: did you know if you increase your excess, it brings down your premium?
+Did you know if you increase your insurance excess, it brings down your premium?
 Just remember that if you do make a claim, the excess is the amount you'll have to pay yourself.

 It's never easy to think about what might happen to your family if the main earner were to die or suffer a serious illness or injury.
 But it's something to consider before cancelling any life insurance policies.

-Ask yourself if there's a possibility you might lose your home if you had no cover?
+Consider if there's a possibility you might lose your home if you had no cover.

 Bear in mind – if you cancel a policy now but plan to take out single or joint life cover again later, it’s likely to be more expensive because you’ll be older.
 You might even find it hard to get life insurance again if you're in worse health than when you originally took out a policy.

 Remember too that most protection policies have guaranteed premiums.
-This means they won’t increase throughout the term of the policy – so you’ll never pay more than the price you’re paying now.
+This means they won’t increase throughout the term of the life insurance policy – so you’ll never pay more than the price you’re paying now.

 If your budget is tight and you’re considering cancelling your policy, give your product provider a call.
 They may be able to make your policy more affordable, while still providing you with a level of protection.